-- GRADUATE STUDENTS: Applicants and current students should complete this scholarship form and submit in person to Peggy Melvin in room 224 of the Art + Architecture Building, or by mail at 1715 Volunteer Blvd, Knoxville, TN 37996, ATTN: Scholarships.
+- GRADUATE STUDENTS: Applicants and current students should complete this Graduate Student Scholarship Form and submit in person to Peggy Melvin in room 224 of the Art + Architecture Building, or by mail at 1715 Volunteer Blvd, Knoxville, TN 37996, ATTN: Scholarships.
 The deadline is February 1.
 See the Graduate School website for other opportunities.

 SPECIAL SCHOLARSHIPS: Previously, three scholarships–the SRR & Associates, PC African American Scholarship; Hubert Bebb Scholarship; and Goodstein Technical Draftsman Award–required separate applications.
 These scholarships now are included in the undergraduate scholarship application.

 All students who receive a scholarship must write a letter of appreciation to the individual or organization who made the award possible, as well as attend the annual awards dinner, Honors Convocation.
 Students who receive scholarships will be sent details about these activities.